<-- Prev

 Elliptic Curve Cryptography (ECC) is an asymmetric cryptographic protocol that, like RSA and Diffie-Hellman (DH), relies on a trapdoor function.
 To recap: trapdoor functions allow a client to keep data secret by performing a mathematical operation which is computationally easy to do, but currently understood to be very expensive to undo.

 For RSA, the trapdoor function relies on the hardness of factoring large numbers.
-For Diffie-Hellman, the trapdoor relies on the hardness of the discrete log problem.
+For Diffie-Hellman, the trapdoor relies on the hardness of the discrete log problem in a finite field.
 For both RSA and DH, the operations that run through the veins of the protocol are familiar to us.
 Multiplying numbers and taking powers of numbers are things we are taught to do in school.
 ECC stands out, because the group operation in ECC won't pop up in your life unless you are looking for it.

 This discussion here will not be total, and those who are really looking to understand ECC, I recommend these notes Elliptic Curve notes by Ben Lynn, and the textbook "An Introduction to Mathematical Cryptography", Jeffrey Hoffstein, Jill Pipher, Joseph H. Silverman.